(a) Permits required.

 (2) Electrical permits for factory, shop or building maintenance will be issued only to a licensed state electrical contractor or to the following full-time employees of a company: a maintenance electrician, an electrical engineer or a Class A master electrician.
 All must be licensed and registered with the State Board of Electricity.

-(g) Transitory projects, events, special inspections or re-inspection. $42 per inspection.
+(g) Transitory projects, events, special inspections or re-inspection.
+A per inspection fee as set forth in City Code Appendix A.

 (h) Plan-check fees.
 There shall be a plan-check fee of 10% of the permit fee when the job cost exceeds $50,000.